-What is in an Operation and Maintenance Manual?
+What Are Operation and Maintenance Manuals?

 The Creation of Operation and Maintenance Manuals

-Contractors and sub-contractors create operations and maintenance manuals when they hand off projects to other contractors, or when they complete a project.
+Contractors and sub-contractors create operation and maintenance manuals when they hand off projects to other contractors, or when they complete a project.
 Contractors create Operations Manuals for the completion of a plant and during the different parts of the construction operation.
 Medium and large companies create operations manuals.
 Many people help with large operations.
 When many people are involved, it is likely that information can get lost in translation if it is not explicitly written in an organized manner.

 What is included in an O&M Manual?